kliment-olechnovic/voronikon-app/README.md

 for protein complexes with peptides that can contain non-canonical amino acid residues.

 Options:
-    --input-receptor              string  *  input file path for receptor, must be in PDB or mmCIF format --input-ligand                string  *  input file path for ligand, must be in SDF format --output-table-file           string     output table file path, default is '_stdout' to print to stdout --output-details-dir          string     output directory path for details, default is '' to not output details --scoring-mode                string     scoring mode, can be 'voromqa' or 'vorochipmunk' or 'vorochipmunk_en', default is 'vorochipmunk'
+    --input-receptor              string     input file path for receptor, must be in PDB or mmCIF format --input-ligand                string     input file path for ligand, must be in SDF format --input-complex               string     input file path for receptor+ligand complex input, must be in PDB or mmCIF format
+    --output-id                   string     string to use as the output ID, default is '' to not output any ID --output-table-file           string     output table file path, default is '_stdout' to print to stdout --output-details-dir          string     output directory path for details, default is '' to not output details --scoring-mode                string     scoring mode, can be 'voromqa' or 'sas_voromqa' or 'vorochipmunk' or 'vorochipmunk_en', default is 'vorochipmunk'
-    --print-mode                  string     printing to stdout mode, can be 'h' or 'v', default is 'h' --help | -h                              flag to display help message and exit
+    --print-mode                  string     printing to stdout mode, can be 'h' or 'v', default is 'h' --estimate-tolerance                     flag to stimate pocket tolerance to all ligand atom types --help | -h                              flag to display help message and exit

 Standard output: